-[CR15] - Students are provided opportunities to articulate a defensible claim about the past in the form of a clear thesis. - Argumentation (Proficiency Skill E1)
+[CR12] - Students are provided opportunities to articulate a historically defensible and evaluative claim (thesis). - Argument Development

-[CR8] - Students are provided opportunities to compare historical developments across or within societies in various chronological and geographical contexts. - Comparison & Synthesis (Proficiency Skills C2, C4)
+[CR8] -Students are provided opportunities to compare historical developments across or within societies in various chronological and geographical contexts. - Comparison

 [CR5d] - The syllabus must show explicit coverage of Oceania in more than one unit of the course.